papermerge/documentation/docs/index.md

 * It does **not** overwrite your original documents

-## Right Tool for You?

-To be efficient you always need to choose right tool for the problem.
-Because Document Management is too generic - I think that a definition of what is a Document in context of this software is needed.

 ## What is a Document?

 For Papermerge a document is anything which is a good candidate for archiving
 - some piece of information which is not editable but you need to store it for future reference.
-For example **receipts** are perfect examples - you don't need to read receipts everyday, but eventually you will need them for your tax declaration.
+For example **receipts** are good examples - you don't need to read receipts everyday, but eventually you will need them for your tax declaration.
 In this sense - **scanned documents**, which are usually in PDF or [TIFF](https://en.wikipedia.org/wiki/TIFF) format, are perfect match.